-Increasing direct debt levels, but overall moderate and manageable
+Moderate debt levels, but overall manageable

-The city's direct debt increased to HRK2.4 billion, representing still a moderate 33% of operating revenue in 2020 compared with 27% a year before.
-The growth of city's direct debt was primarily driven by the interest free short-term facilities of HRK429.6 million at year-end 2020 granted by the Ministry of Finance for offsetting the coronavirus pandemic-induced revenue shock.
-In 2021, the city is planning to take on a new debt of HRK326.5 million to fund its infrastructure investments and energy efficiency projects.
+The city's direct debt increased to HRK3.2 billion, representing still a moderate 27% of operating revenue in 2021.
+The growth of city's direct debt was primarily driven by funding its infrastructure investments and energy efficiency projects.